peilingjiang/p5.bezier/README.md

 **accuracy** (Optional)

-This is an integer between `0` and `10`, with a default value of `7`.
+This is an integer between `1` and `5`, with a default value of `3`.
 This value determines the accuracy of the Bézier curve.
-Higher values mean more vertices are used, leading to a more accurate curve, but at the cost of additional computation.
+Higher values mean more vertices are used, leading to a more accurate and smoother curve, but at the cost of additional computation.

 ## Create a Bézier Object